wodby/drupal-docs/docs/containers/php.md

 Redirect from HTTP to HTTPS can be enabled on a domain edit page from the dashboard.

+## PHPUnit

+1. Inside your drupal/core directory, copy the file `phpunit.xml.dist` and rename it to `phpunit.xml`
+2. Open that file and make sure that you update `SIMPLETEST_BASE_URL` to `http://nginx`
+3. In order to make sure that your DB connection is working as well, update `SIMPLETEST_DB` to `mysql://drupal:drupal@mariadb/drupal`

 ## NewRelic APM monitoring

 You can add NewRelic APM monitoring for PHP by adding environment variables `PHP_NEWRELIC_ENABLED=1` and `PHP_NEWRELIC_LICENSE` with your license number to PHP-FPM container.
 Application name will be automatically set to `[Wodby Application Name] - [Wodby Instance Name]`, if you want to change it, use `PHP_NEWRELIC_APPNAME`.